Sneha1795/audiohaven-playlist-manager/README.md

 A web-based playlist manager built with HTML, CSS, and JavaScript, leveraging Circular Linked Lists for efficient song management.
 Includes a mood-based chatbot that recommends songs by mapping emotional keywords to predefined playlists.

 ## Features
-Dynamic Playlist Management:
-Add, remove, and reorder songs in real time using a circular linked list.
+-**Dynamic Playlist Management:** Add, remove, and reorder songs in real time using a circular linked list.

-Smart Chatbot Sidebar:
-Interprets user mood (via simple NLP keyword detection) to recommend playlists.
+-**Smart Chatbot Sidebar:** Interprets user mood (via simple NLP keyword detection) to recommend playlists.

-Simulated Listening Behavior:
-Uses lightweight rule-based logic to autosuggest songs based on session history.
+-**Simulated Listening Behavior:** Uses lightweight rule-based logic to autosuggest songs based on session history.

-Persistent Playlist:
-Songs are saved in localStorage so the playlist stays even after refreshing.
+-**Persistent Playlist:** Songs are saved in localStorage so the playlist stays even after refreshing.

-Quick Song Access:
-Each song has a "play" button linking to its search page on Spotify.
+-**Quick Song Access:** Each song has a "play" button linking to its search page on Spotify.

 ## Tools & Technologies
 Frontend: HTML, CSS, JavaScript